 Some couples seek out therapy to strengthen their bonds and gain a better understanding of each other.
 Premarital counseling, for example, can help couples achieve a deeper understanding of each other and iron out differences prior to marriage.
-However, in other cases, couples seek therapy to improve their relationship which may be troubled by:
+In other cases, couples seek therapy to improve their relationship which may be troubled by:

 - Communication problems